Campus Health Service Fee

 If I am unregistered for summer quarter, but have Cardinal Care, do I have to pay the fee?

 No, you do not need to pay the fee if you are unregistered for classes in Summer quarter UNLESS you present at Vaden for care in the summer.
-The fee would be charged IF you come to Vaden for care.
-(Unregistered students who do NOT have Cardinal Care in the summer would be charged fee-for-service at the time of the visit to be seen at Vaden in the summer).
+The fee is charged IF you come to Vaden for care and are enrolled in Cardinal Care.
+(Unregistered students who do NOT have Cardinal Care would be charged fee-for-service at the time of the visit to be seen at Vaden in the summer).

 I have my own insurance plan.
 Do I have to pay this fee?